Published: May 20, 2020

 What is system integration

-A system integrator task is to physically or functionally connect disparate components into a single business running solution.
-System integrators use different methods and techniques to integrate multiple separated units, to list some approaches:
+A system integrator's task is to physically or functionally connect disparate components into a single technical solution running required business functions.
+System integrators use different methods and techniques to integrate multiple separated units.
+Some common approaches include:

 When companies may require system integration

-As system integration is about establishing connections between diverse processes and software, it serves middle and large companies, enterprises and industry giants.
+As system integration is about establishing connections between diverse processes and software, it serves mid-sized and large companies, enterprises and industry giants.

-• to have separated processes for different businesses activities;
+• to have separated processes for different business activities

-• and need to process data from multiple sources.
+• to require processing data from multiple sources

 Many sectors, verticals and fields may require system integration: Telecom, Finance and Banking, Real Estate and Construction, Commerce, Media, Education, Health, Transport, Manufacturing and others.
-Consumers of system integration service are companies that
+Consumers of system integration services are companies that:

-• use IT solutions to solve business tasks,
+• use IT solutions to solve their core business tasks

 Deciding on system integration strategy